 Timeframes for Data Storage

 The active location codes shall be available via all interfaces in the EMSWe CLD without any time limitation.
-The information about deactivated location codes shall be available via all interfaces in the EMSWe CLD for a minimum of 5 years.
+The information about deactivated location codes shall be archived in the EMSWe CLD database for a minimum of 5 years.

 System Availability Requirements